BuddyDudeGuy/titanic_project/README.md

 ## **Challenges & Solutions**
 Throughout the project, we encountered several **errors** and **fixed them systematically**:

-❌ **Encoding Issues** – Some categories in the test dataset were not present in training.
-✔ **Solution:** Mapped unknown categories to `"Rare"` to maintain consistency.

 ❌ **NaN Values in Encoding** – After mapping categorical variables, `NaN` values appeared in test data.
 ✔ **Solution:** Used `.fillna()` to handle missing values before encoding.